voxpupuli/beaker-hostgenerator/README.md

 figure out what you did wrong and figure out how to achieve your goal without potentially breaking `beaker-hostgenerator` for other users.

-There are are few circumstances when you should expect to run the `generate:fixtures` task:
+There are a few circumstances when you should expect to run the `generate:fixtures` task:

 - When you modify the `FixtureGenerator` to generate new fixtures.